 This pattern of dates is best interpreted as a maritime expansion, spreading out to seek new resources in an explosive dispersal, and this corresponds well with the multiple parallel branches of PMP.
 Just one branch of PMP, Oceanic, constitutes a well-defined subgroup which in turn disperses following the same pattern.
 Few scholars do not now believe this can be correlated with the sudden appearance of Lapita pottery.
 Around 3200-3100 years ago Lapita settlements were established in the Reefs/Santa Cruz Group and in Vanuatu, making decorated pottery in the Middle Lapita style (Green 2003; Bedford & Sand 2007).
 Only slightly later, by 3100-3050 BP, Lapita people had colonised New Caledonia (Sand 2001).
-By no later than 2900 BP they had reached Fiji and Tonga, some 4500 km to the east of the Bismarcks (Burley et al. 2001, Clark and Anderson 2001) and there is evidence of a site with dentate-stamped pottery in Fiji at 3000 BP (Nunn et al.
+There is evidence at a site in Fiji for dentate-stamped pottery at 3000 BP (Nunn et al. 2004) and by no later than 2900 BP they had reached Fiji and Tonga, some 4500 km to the east of the Bismarcks (Burley et al. 2001, Clark and Anderson 2001) and.

-2004).
 It is worth underlining again just how rapid this is, with Lapita appearing over a vast area of the Pacific within a very short period and then disappearing or evolving into other styles within a few centuries.